nestjs/docs.nestjs.com/content/application-context.md

 export class AppModule {}
 ```

-then youn can select that module later on:
+Then you can select that module later on:

 ```typescript
 @@filename()